Why Stay in a Treehouse Hotel

 Surprisingly, for a place so remote, if you like nature, there is quite a bit to do.
 We hiked down steep trails through the forest to some small waterfalls.
 We saw a kaleidoscope of butterflies (yes, that is the official term), colorful birds of every description and walked past fields filled with crops that I have never seen outside of the grocery store before.
 There are several lakes nearby, a bat cave and a beautiful viewpoint perfect for watching the sunset, which we took full advantage of.

-After returning from sunset point we had a delicious meal prepared by Mr. Lee’s family of a whole steamed local fish with a sweet and sour sauce, a spicy chicken stir fry with mushrooms and oyster sauce and crab wontons in broth.
+After returning from sunset point we had a delicious meal prepared by Mr. Lee’s family.
+There was of a whole steamed local fish with a sweet and sour sauce, a spicy chicken stir-fry with mushrooms and oyster sauce and crab wontons in broth.
 After eating Mr. Lee took us down the road to show us nature’s display of fireflies.

 The resort also has bicycles available for guests to use and was very generous in giving out maps and information about the area.
 It is truly a unique experience sleeping in the trees and a great reminder of how adventures, even short ones, can help us recapture some of the great times of our youth.